Disney World mistakes and how to avoid them

 Did you know that guests staying at Disney Resort hotels get a 30 minute early entry into Walt Disney World theme parks?
 We did not.
 Of all these Disney World mistakes, this one still stings a little.

-Because we were staying at Disney’s Coronado Springs Resort, we were eligible to take advantage of this early entry.
+Because we were staying at Disney’s Coronado Springs Resort (read our review of this Disney hotel), we were eligible to take advantage of this early entry.
 This head start might have allowed us to visit Star Wars: Rise of the Resistance at Disney’s Hollywood Studios.

 Lesson – if you’re staying at one of these Disney Resort hotels, go to the early entry gates and take advantage of this perk.